Edit Blog Post

 Luckily a few beaches are pristine like 30 years ago because they’ve been protected from the hazards of tourism.

-the Pair of Brown Eyes is on some kind of fasting trail-running diet, and he only eats after 7 pm.
+Besides, my friend, the Pair of Brown Eyes is on some kind of fasting trail-running diet, and he only eats after 7 pm.
 He has food issues.
 He also drinks espresso coffee like the world is going to run out at any minute.
 It’s hard not to roll my eyes at him when he gets hangry.

 My POBE called them cappuccino monkeys, and so it stuck